 Results should be emailed to email@example.com prior to students’ departure for campus.
 Please include in the subject line of the email the name of the student – COVID19 Test Results.
 Documentation must be legible and in its entirety, including full name and date of birth.
 Documentation should also be brought to campus and presented upon arrival.
 This requirement also applies to those who have traveled outside of Massachusetts or low-risk states within 14 days of arriving to campus.

-Students coming to campus from within Massachusetts and the states on the approved travel list (Connecticut, New Hampshire, Rhode Island, New Jersey, Vermont, Maine, New York, and Hawaii) are exempt from these additional requirements.
+Students coming to campus from within Massachusetts and the states on the approved travel list are exempt from these additional requirements.
 These students will be tested when they arrive on campus and will follow Regis’ testing protocol.
 Travel outside of these states is not recommended in the 14 days prior to arrival to campus.

 If a residential student’s test result comes back positive for COVID-19 within 72 hours of their planned arrival on campus, they should not come to campus and should contact Health Services and Resident Life immediately.